hitch-technologies/gha-workflows/README.md

 ## About

-GHA-Workflows is a public repository intended for hosting workflows that are reusables.
+GHA-Workflows is a public repository intended for hosting called workflows that are reusable.
+All workflows and actions must be haevily parametrized with all the parameters passed from the calling workflow.